cafab/device-management/README.md

 # Device-Management
 A device management inventory tool.
 In this demo you can seed the database with random data and display it as a table in the frontend.
 The devices can be edited and changes are reflected immediately.
-A device powershell script can be deployed and executed trough GPO's by a Sysadmin.
+A device powershell script can be deployed and executed trough GPO's by a Sysadmin that collects all relevant information about the devices on a company network and sends them to the backend.
 This project was conducted in the Javascript module at the Bern University of Applied Science (BFH).

 ## Technologies